-In 73 days, I’ll be standing at the start line with about 50 other runners, ready to kick off 7 marathons in 7 days on 7 continents, starting in Antarctica.
+In 73 days, I’ll be standing at the start line with about 50 other runners, ready to kick off the Great World Race, starting in Antarctica.
 The excitement is off the charts—every nerve in my body is buzzing.

 Running for life